jeley0/Homework/README.md

-# Homework
+# Homework.
-This is homework
+This is homework.